RidzkyYuda/RidzkyYuda.github.io/_pages/about.md

 During my Ph.D. training in the laboratory of [Prof. Michael Sieweke](https://tu-dresden.de/cmcb/crtd/forschungsgruppen/crtd-forschungsgruppen/sieweke) at Technische Universität Dresden, Germany, I was involved in a collaborative [research](https://www.nature.com/articles/s41590-022-01146-w) across French and German research institutions (Centre d’Immunologie de Marseille-Luminy, Center for Regenerative Therapies Dresden, and the Max Delbrück Center for Molecular Medicine in Berlin) demonstrating that alveolar macrophages—a lung-resident macrophage population—can undergo extensive self-renewal in vitro while maintaining their core cellular identity.
 We further established [methods](https://link.springer.com/protocol/10.1007/978-1-0716-3437-0_16) to genetically engineer these cells using lentiviral vectors, expanding their utility for mechanistic and translational studies.

 In my current postdoctoral project, I investigate [how chronic inflammatory stress alters HSC lineage commitment](https://www.biorxiv.org/content/10.64898/2025.12.25.696246v1.full).
-Using integrative single-cell transcriptomic and epigenomic profiling, I examine how inflammatory and aging-associated gene expression programs are activated and how epigenetic regulation is remodeled under sustained stress conditions.
+Using integrative single-cell transcriptomic and epigenomic profiling, I examine how inflammatory and aging-associated gene expression programs are activated and how epigenetic regulation is remodeled under sustained stress conditions (**Fig. 2**).

 ---
 <br/><img src='/images/AlcoholInflammation.jpg'>